Kimi-Zou/Kimi-Zou/README.md

 ## 😄&nbsp; Hello, I'm Kimi!

 I build full-stack web apps with appealing UI and smooth UX experience <br />
-by working with great teams and writing easy-to-read and DRY code.
+by working with great teams and writing easy-to-read code.

 A little more about me... <br />
 &nbsp; &nbsp; 🔭 &nbsp; I’m open to work and looking for junior software engineer positions <br />